Candied Tomato bruschetta

 A typical meal starts with the antipasti, which means ‘before the meal’ and not ‘before the pasta’ as people often think.
-The purpose is to stimulate the appetite rather than satisfy it.
+The purpose is to stimulate the appetite rather than satisfy.
 This custom dates back to Ancient Roman times when a variety of light dishes where served before the feast.
 Modern day antipasti platters include cured meats, a variety of preserved vegetables, cheeses and of course, a crusty bread like ciabatta or focaccia.
 This is my style of antipasti – Candied tomato bruschetta with creamy ricotta and the slight tang goat’s cheese.
 So easy yet completely delicious.

 This tricolore Candied tomato bruschetta is my interpretation of a classic combination – tomatoes, ricotta and basil.
-It is ‘out of the park’ scrumptious!
-This coming from someone who, as a child, had to be paid 50 cents per half a tomato eaten, by frustrated and desperate parents.
-So, even if you’re not tomato fan, this is a game changer.
+It’s a game changer.
 Roasting the tomatoes intensifies the natural sugars and renders them softened and candy-like.
-All this crimson deliciousness is then piled onto a hot bruschetta with creamy ricotta and tangy goat’s cheese – summer on a plate.
+All this deliciousness is then piled onto hot bruschetta with ricotta and tangy goat’s cheese – summer on a plate.

 If like me, you’re on the look our for recipes that can be adaptable and versatile, these roasted tomatoes also make a really good Napoletana sauce.
 Scrape the tomatoes into a blender and blitz briefly.
 Add a splash of reserved pasta water in with the sauce and toss through cooked pasta.
 Serve with fresh basil and parmesan.
-For a luxurious tomato soup, add 500ml hot chicken stock and a cup of single cream.
+For a luxurious tomato soup, add 500ml hot chicken stock and one cup of cream.
 Blitz until smooth, heat through and serve with buttered crostini.
 It also makes a great omelette filling together with a handful of rocket and a generous crumbling of salty feta.
 A delicious, carb free breakfast.

 Candied tomato Bruschetta